National Personnel Records Center fire: Fire

 At 12:16:15 a.m. on July 12, 1973, the Olivette Fire Department reported to its dispatcher that the NPRC building was on fire.
 At 12:16:35, 20 seconds later, a building security guard picked up the fire phone and relayed the report of a passing motorcyclist who also observed the fire.
 By 12:17:25, the first fire trucks were dispatched: three pumpers and two other emergency vehicles from the Community Fire Protection, arriving at 12:20:35.
 Forty-two fire districts ultimately helped put out the fire.

 Heat and smoke within compelled firefighters to withdraw from the building's interior at 3:15 a.m.

 The fire burned out of control for 22 hours while firefighters fought from the exterior of the building.
 Insufficient water pressure plagued efforts and a pumper broke down mechanically in its 40th continuous hour of operation.
 Crews entered the building again on July 14; the fire smoldered for another two days.
 The fire was declared out on the morning of July 16, but crews continued using spray to suppress rekindling until the end of the month.

 Cause

 The exact cause of the fire was not fully determined.
-An investigation in 1975 suggested embers of cigarettes present in several trash cans as a possible cause, and at least one local newspaper reported that an employee had started the fire by smoking in the records area (a report largely assumed to be false).
+A custodian admitted in October 1973 that he had been smoking in the file room and stubbed out his cigarette on a shelf, and he assumed the fire started because of his actions.
+The case was presented to a grand jury, but the custodian was not arrested.
 Deliberate arson was ruled out as a cause almost immediately by investigators, as interviews of some personnel who had been in the building just 20 minutes before the first fire alarm reported nothing out of the ordinary.
 In 1974, investigators of the General Services Administration stated that an electrical short was most likely the cause of the fire but that, owing to the near-total destruction of the sixth floor, where the fire had occurred, a specific investigation into the electrical systems was impossible.